High School CLASSP & Advanced CLASSP

-CLASSP – Consortia for Learning and Service to Special Populations – accepts motivated and caring high school students into to a highly competitive program of learning, training and service sponsored by the UJA FEDERATION and JE&ZB BUTLER FOUNDATION
+High School CLASSP – Consortia for Learning and Service to Special Populations – accepts motivated and caring high school students into to a highly competitive program of learning, training and service sponsored by the UJA-Federation, JE&ZB Butler Foundation, and Ramapo for Children.

-Participants are hired to work in programs serving children with special needs in our BE ME: AFTER SCHOOL PROGRAM or in our SUNDAY FUNDAY PROGRAM.
-They will attend five mandated classes throughout the academic year and receive a college credit and a stipend upon the successful completion of the course.
+Participants are hired to work in programs serving children with special needs in our Be Me: After School Program at the Y or in our Sunday Funday program.
+They will attend five mandated sessions throughout the academic year and receive a college credit and a stipend upon the successful completion of the course.

 Advanced CLASSP is designed for college-age youth workers who have completed the introductory CLASSP program and/or have experience in the field of youth recreation.
 Participants are recruited from agencies in the NYC metropolitan area who provide out-of-school time educational and recreational programming and activities for children with disabilities.
 The program includes 30 hours of classroom-based instruction and 200 hours of supervised field experience.
 Participants successfully completing the program will receive a stipend and a transcript indicating a recommendation for 3-6 college transfer credits approved by the NYS Board of Regents.